cs-jd/cs-jd/README.md

 <hr>

 I'm an eager learner, currently studying Systems Development at Uni and pursuing knowledge as I move forward.
-Currently still a beginner studying JavaScript, CSS and HTML, but I have so much planned already!
-As I develop my skills, I intend to study SQL, Python, PHP, JavaScript libraries (namely React and Node.js) and Bootstrap so I can bring to life all the projects I've envisioned.
+Currently studying Python, SQL, JavaScript, CSS and HTML, and I have so much planned already!
+As I develop my skills, I intend to study PHP, JavaScript libraries and frameworks (namely React and Node.js), and Bootstrap so I can bring to life all the projects I've envisioned.

 So far I've been publishing my progress as I study so I can see how far I've come in the future.
 I'm also very passionate about other things: languages, gaming, anime...
 I like to take my time to do everything I like and balance out work and personal life.
 It's also fun to mix things up, as some of the projects I plan on developing involve my other interests too!